 8. Direct access to QuantStreet’s CIO for in-depth economic and market analysis.

 QuantStreet’s models help advisers manage their own clients’ portfolios in a rigorous and analytically consistent manner.
-Our models are implemented using highly liquid, low-cost exchange traded funds (ETFs).
+Our models are implemented using liquid, low-cost ETFs.
 On a monthly basis, subscribers receive two sets of ETF-based model portfolios:

-Tactical portfolios are designed using QuantStreet’s proprietary machine learning forecasting model.
-These react dynamically to changing market conditions and have monthly turnover between 5-15%.
+Tactical Portfolios use QuantStreet’s proprietary machine learning forecasting model.
+These react dynamically to changing market conditions and have monthly turnover in the 5-15% range (though sometimes lower or higher).

 Algorithmically generated using economic and market data